imoseidu/Bayesian-Modeling-of-Neonatal-Mortality/README.md

 ---

 ## Key Takeaway
-This project demonstrates how Bayesian modeling and careful validation can support **interpretable, uncertainty-aware analysis** in small and high-stakes healthcare datasets—prioritizing reliable insight over raw predictive performance.
+This project demonstrates how Bayesian modeling and careful validation can support **interpretable, uncertainty-aware analysis** in small and high-stakes healthcare datasets, prioritizing reliable insight over raw predictive performance.